bnubruno/transactions/README.md

 ### Makefile

     > make jar -- to build and generates .jar
-    > make docker-build -- to generate an app image
+    > make image -- to generate an app image
-    > make start -- to start enviroment dependencies
+    > make up -- to start enviroment dependencies

 ### Gradle & Docker